July 1958 Haitian coup attempt: Aftermath

 Pasquet and his men had badly miscalculated the mood of the Haitian public and the military.
 While Duvalier's dictatorial tendencies were becoming increasingly plain, he was still seen, after a long period of political turmoil, as a strong force for stability and unity.
 The bodies of some of the coup plotters were dragged through the streets of Port-au-Prince to cheering crowds, and Duvalier was photographed in uniform and hailed in the Haitian press as having led the counterattack on the coup plotters himself.

 Pasquet's was the first of many coup attempts against Duvalier's government.
-It had the effect of deepening Duvalier's fear of any dissent, and inspired him to create a paramilitary and the secret police force as they are loyal to Duvalier – the Volunteers for National Security (Les Volontaires de la Sécurité Nationale) or the VSN – the infamous "Tonton Macoutes" – which would terrorize Haiti for decades to come.
+It had the effect of deepening Duvalier's fear of any dissent, and inspired him to create a paramilitary and secret police force completely loyal to him.
+This group, the National Security Volunteers (Les Volontaires de la Sécurité Nationale) or the VSN – the infamous "Tonton Macoutes" – would terrorize Haiti for decades to come.

 After the Duvalier era, 'Sonson' Pasquet came to be seen in Haiti as both a foolish and gallant figure.
 In 1973 his son, also named Alix Pasquet, married and had two children with Michèle Bennett, who later married and had two children with François Duvalier's son, Jean-Claude 'Baby Doc' Duvalier, making 'Sonson' and 'Papa Doc's grandchildren half siblings.